 Here’s another way to think of it.
 Pubes can act like an antenna to broadcast to anyone around you that you’re ready to get down and dirty.

 It seems pretty legit, but once again, modern developments mitigate the necessity of pubes.
 First of all, you’re wearing two layers of clothing between your pheromones and anyone who might receive them.
 Pubes just don’t matter for that.

 More importantly, we have smartphones.
 If you're in the mood, there are far more effective ways to broadcast that and find someone to reciprocate.

 The last theory on pubes has to do with hygiene.
-This is probably the weakest theory of all.
+This theory isn't as straightforward as something like how to remove smegma from the body, and in fact, this is probably the weakest theory of all.
 Even in an ancient sense, naked humans aren’t necessarily going to be cleaner because they have pubes.
 You don’t need to be told that pubic hair can get pretty nappy.
 It’s also necessary to spread pubic lice (also known as crabs), and a number of other bad things can get trapped in the hair.
 There are plenty of cases where it makes you decidedly less hygienic.

 That said, there is a small amount of research to support this concept.
 It comes down to a basic observation.
 As pubic grooming has increased in popularity, incidences of chlamydia have also increased.
 Studies that look at other STIs are less conclusive, but this one trend holds true.

 Here’s the thing, though.
 There’s no reason to assume that pubic hair is the reason for the change.
 It’s far more likely that people who trim are simply getting more action.
 With that action comes a certain risk.
 The lesson here isn’t to wrap your tool in pubes; it’s to wrap your tool in latex.